mindspore-ai/docs/docs/mindarmour/docs/source_en/test_model_security_fuzzing.md

 ### Importing Library Files

-The following lists the required common modules, MindSpore-related modules, Fuzz testing feature modules, and configuration log labels and log levels.
+The following lists the required common modules, MindSpore-related modules, fuzz_testing feature modules, and configuration log labels and log levels.

-Here, we use `KMultisectionNeuronCoverage` as fuzzing guide, you can also choose other supported neuron coverage metrics: `NeuronCoverage`, `TopKNeuronCoverage`, `NeuronBoundsCoverage`, `SuperNeuronActivateCoverage`.
+Here, we use `KMultisectionNeuronCoverage` as fuzzing guide, and you can also choose other supported neuron coverage metrics: `NeuronCoverage`, `TopKNeuronCoverage`, `NeuronBoundsCoverage`, `SuperNeuronActivateCoverage`.

 ```python
 import numpy as np